Okta Data Integration

 If you have the Log Streaming module as part of your current Okta subscription follow the steps below to configure Log Streaming. **Log Streaming is not required to configure the Okta Data Integration, but it is recommended if you have it.**&#x20;

-1. Once successfully verified, click the 3-dot menu again and select **Edit settings** for the Okta integration.
-Go to the **Event Streaming** tab.&#x20;
+1. Once successfully verified, select the 3-dot menu again and select **Edit settings** for the Okta integration.
+Go to the **Event Streaming** tab

-3. After registering the log stream and clicking **Save**, use the 3-dot menu to click **Collect Now** to begin initial data collection.
+3. After you register the log stream, select **Save.** Then use the 3-dot menu for the integration and select **Collect Now** to begin initial data collection

 ## Okta Read-only OAuth 2.0 Client Application (BETA)